 By now, you should begin to see there ARE drastic differences between water backup and flood.
 The most common appears to be that water backup comes from underneath and travels upward, whereas flood is along the surface of the ground and travels across.

 Are you worried that you don’t have the coverage you need for a Water or Sewer Backup?
 Or for an inland flood?
-We can help- call for your Ohio homeowners quote or request your Ohio homeowners quote (renters and condo quotes too!)
-TODAY and we’ll be happy to put together a policy that solves your Water Backup and Inland Flood problems.
+We can help- Call or click today and we’ll be happy to put together a policy that solves your Water Backup and Inland Flood problems.